ciara-bates/to-do-list-Web-app/README.md

 - Add server side functions

 ## UX/UI
-*Outline the key elements of your UX/UI design.*
 My UX/UI is minimal, using a limited colour scheme with hierarchical shades to highlight the most important information.
 I used shades of teal for the majority of the elements, with a pink colour for the close buttons to make their purpose stand out.
 In order to show what parts of the web app can be interacted with, I changed the style of the buttons and list items when the curor hovered over them.
 I used Century Gothic throughout my design as it is very clean and readable.

 ## Data
-*Explain how you structure and process your data.*
 My web app takes in data in the from of strings/numbers from the task inputbox and the time dropdown boxes, and outputs it in the form of new html elements (list items).
 There are also event listeners on the close/add buttons, which activeate functions which alter the html of the web app.
 The server side of my web app sends a string from the inputbox.
 It then receives a gif that corresponds to the first search result of that string using the giphy API.

 ## Debugging
-*Describe how you used debugging practices and tools and how they helped you overcome a bug or conceptual issue.*
 When first setting up my html and css, I checked what html elements had been created/changed using 'inspect' in Firefox Developer.
 When coding functions I used console.log() to check the values of variables as the code ran.
 I checked what errors had occoured in the console section on Firefox Developer.
 I used breakpoints to check that my server side code had collected the correct data from the API.

 ## Best Practice
-*Outline your use of software development best practices*
 1. Code simplicity
     I tried to avoid repetition by making a function for any processes that occour multiple times in my code.
     I also avoided declaring too many unnecessary variables.